prath-devops/web-tools/README.md

 # Web Tooling Feedback
-This repository is used solely to track issues and feature requests related to DevConsole and web tooling on the Salesforce platform.
+This repository is used solely to track ideas and feature requests related to the future web tooling on the Salesforce platform.